sayali7/GraphLearning_Scripts/README.md

 # FigureScripts
-Python/R scripts for figures and various downstream analysis
+Python/R scripts for graph learning and associated figures, various downstream analysis using torch and torch_geometric.